 In the 1990s, however, the mission organizations and denominations, which had supported such a large presence in Ecuador, shifted their focus away from Latin America.
 The new passion for reaching populations living in the 10/40 Window resulted in the reallocation of major resources and mission personnel.
 This resulted in a mass exodus of missionary families from Quito.

 Believing that commitment to objectives is a key component of worker motivation and productivity, these school leaders devote considerable time and effort to creating a school culture that all staff members can and usually do feel committed to.
-Rather than coercing employees to maximize their productivity, a Theory Y leader uses recognition, responsibility, and achievement to motivate employees to produce.
+Rather than coercing employees to maximize their productivity, a Theory Y leader uses recognition, responsibility, and achievement to motivate employees to produce [Fiore, 2004].

 When you extend trust to people, your expectations of them meld with your belief in them, and the combination inspires success… What is expected of people will probably be what they aspire to.
 A person who senses low expectations will aim low.
-A person who senses high expectations, as well as support and trust, will aim high and most likely fulfill more potential.
+A person who senses high expectations, as well as support and trust, will aim high and most likely fulfill more potential [Horsager, 2011].

-One additional and important observation about the responsibility of the trusted school leader as Optimizer is made by Robert Marzano.
+One additional and important observation about the motivation from the inside is made by Robert Marzano.
 “The downfall of low-performing schools is not their lack of effort and motivation; rather, it is poor decisions regarding what to work on.
 So the problem in low-performing schools is not getting people to work, it is getting people to do the right work” [Marzano, et. al., 2005].
 More on that in another blog.

-Douglas McGregor, The Human Side of Enterprise: Annotated Edition (New York: McGraw-Hill, 2006), Kindle.
+- Douglas McGregor, The Human Side of Enterprise: Annotated Edition, 2006.